brianbuccola/brianbuccola.github.io/_posts/2017-08-02-latin-to-english-translation-of-mcgill-diploma.md

 prescribed curriculum of study with diligence and has duly carried out all the training charged to him, we have made Brian Anthony Buccola a Doctor of Philosophy and have granted him all the honors, rights, and privileges pertaining to that degree.
-In confirmation of this, we have taken care that this document be signed with the seal of the university and that the names of those in charge of academic affairs be signed below.
+To confirm this, we have taken care that this document be signed with the seal of the university and that the names of those in charge of academic affairs be signed below.
 Dated June 7, 2016.

 Dean · Secretary-General · Honourable Chancellor · Principal and Vice-Chancellor